grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ## as_external

-Load an external versions of a core plugin if it has been installed.
+Load an external version of a core plugin if it has been installed.

 Experimental.
 Requires the feature toggle `externalCorePlugins` to be enabled.